As an organisation, we hold the following values:

 Admission Criteria to the Residential Family Centre

-Kaleidoscope accepts referrals for parenting assessments from professionals involved in the care of children and families, including solicitors, Local Authority Children and Families departments, and Cafcass advisors.
+Kaleidoscope provides planned residential parenting assessment placements for families referred by professionals involved in children’s care, including Local Authorities, solicitors, and CAFCASS.
 Any professionals who make a referral to Kaleidoscope will be required to complete a referral form and preadmission risk assessment, which will provide Kaleidoscope with basic information on the requirements of the placement.
 This enables the centre to assess whether we would be able to meet the family’s needs.

 Fees and Charges of the Residential Family Centre